 We have developed a Theory of Change (ToC) for increasing the diversity and number of young people choosing a career in STEM post-18, focusing on three key audiences: children and young people; their teachers and schools; and their parents and carers.
 This Theory of Change provides the theoretical underpinnings and context for the complex mix of interventions necessary to lead to a significant change in the number and diversity of those choosing STEM careers.

-Our research continues to test and refine the Theory of Change, and expand the Theory of Change to additional audiences including employers and Higher Education.
+Our research continues to evidence and refine the Theory of Change iteratively, and also looks to work collaboratively to expand the Theory of Change to cover additional audiences including employers and Higher Education.

 Integrating and Improving Accessibility of Evaluation during Interventions

-NUSTEM believe good evaluation is of exceptional value and importance to STEM interventions, helping us understand what works and what doesn’t, undercover unintended consequences of interventions, and in the continual improvement and refinement process.
+NUSTEM believe good evaluation is of exceptional value and importance to STEM interventions, helping us understand what works and what doesn’t, undercover unintended consequences of interventions, and for continual improvement and refinement and learning.
 However we also understand that asking children to take part in research and evaluation activities can take time out of their education, and asking time-stretched teachers and families to do the same can be an unwelcome burden.

 Therefore NUSTEM’s research is around developing evaluation models and tools that are well-integrated into project deliveries, with benefits to learning as well are necessary to evaluation.
 Some of our project’s in this area have involved: